GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 ## Explicit Base Registers and Displacement

-In addition to explicitly specifying the length of an operand by placing it in parenthesis,  **MVC MYFIELD(80),OTHER**, you can specify explicit addresses using explicit base registers and displacements by using parenthesis.
+You can specify a relocatable address by using the address of the base register in addition to the displacement from that address to specify another address location (typically identified with a symbolic name.
+The are a number of different formats that are used that a dependent on the format type of the instructions (RR, RX, RS, SS, SI, etc).
 One example format is **D(L,B)** where D=Displacement, L=length, and B=Base Register.

 * **PACK 0(3,6),0(3,6)** specifies a displacement of zero to pack a 3 byte field at the address in base register 6 (since there was zero displacement) in both operands 1 and 2.
 * **AP WKLYHRS,5(3,6)** has a displacement of 5 from the address at base register 6 with a length of 3.

 There are other formats which can be used, with the format used being dependent on the instructions format type (RR, RX, RS, SS, SI, etc).
-Some use Index Registers in addition to or in place of Base Registers.
-The format is **D(X,B)** where D=Displacement, X=Index Register, and B=Base Register.
+The **RX** format use Index Registers in addition to or in place of Base Registers, using the format is **D(X,B)** where D=Displacement, X=Index Register, and B=Base Register.
 It is typical to specify zero for the index register.

 * **A 4,8(0,5)** - has a displacement of 8 from the address in base register 5.
 The index is zero
 * **A 4,8(,5)** - same as the above.
 By not specifying the Index Register it is the same as setting it to zero.
 * **A 4,8(5)** - here 5 is the index register, not the base register.
-You don't need the comma when the base register is excluded.
+You don't need the comma when the last item is excluded.

+In many of these Operand Formats these subfield qualifiers can be ommitted and a default will be assumed.
+For example **SS** (storage-storage) instructions have a format of **OpCode D1(L1,B1),D2(L2,B2)** the subfields can be ommitted **OpCode D1,D2** with the last base register to be defined is assume *(?confirm? or is it the first or only)*.
+For Example, **MVC PRTPRICE,INPRICE**  Or you can specify some, but not all of the subfields as in **MVC PRTDESCR(50),INDESCR** which includes the length in the first operand, but doesn't include the base register, and the second operand doesn't specify either.

 ### Explicit Operand Formats based on Instruction Type